Teach Arizona Master of Education Program

 - Middle School Social Studies(history and political science units only)

 Upon completion of the program, students earn a Master's of Education Degree in Teaching and Teacher Education and are eligible for Arizona secondary teacher certification (grades 7-12).
-Graduates may complete two additional courses to be eligible for a middle school endorsement (grades 5-6).
+Following completion of the Teach Arizona program, graduates may complete two additional courses and teach for one year in grades 7-9 to be eligible for a middle school endorsement to teach grades 5-6.

 To be considered for the Teach Arizona program, you must meet the following minimum requirements: